glacier-modding/glaciermodding.org/docs/glacier2/glacier_game_overview.md

 ```

 ### Launcher.exe
-Is used to launch the game's exe file in the retail folder.
-It's commonly used as way to configure game settings without having to launch the game.
-The launcher can be omitted using the `-skip_launcher` launch option.
+Is used to launch the game's exe file in the Retail folder.
+It's commonly used as a way to configure game settings without having to launch the game.
+You can skip the launcher using the `-skip_launcher` launch option..

 ### thumbs.dat
 Configuration file for the Glacier 2 engine.
 The file is encrypted with an XTEA cipher on retail game releases.
 It can be decrypted and edited using the [online XTEA tool](/tools/online/xtea/).
 The format is documented [here](/docs/glacier2/formats/ini_file.md)

 ### Runtime folder
 Stores the resource packages (archives) used by the game.
-All game's resources are stored encoded and compressed inside `.rpkg` files.
+All game resources inside the `.rpkg` files can be stored encoded and/or compressed.
 An in-depth explanation of the format can be found [here](/docs/glacier2/formats/rpkg.md)

 ### packagedefinition.txt
 Configuration file to keep track of the resource packages.
 Defines the partitions and root resources of those partitions.
 While the file is usually encrypted with an XTEA cipher it can easily be decrypted and edited using the [online XTEA tool](/tools/online/xtea/).
 The game engine is able to read this file in an unencrypted format as well.
 The format is documented [here](/docs/glacier2/formats/packagedefinitions.md)